Register as New Patient

 Due to the Covid 10 pandemic, The Practice has changed its practice registration process until further notice.
 Please do not come to the Practice unless you have been asked to do so.

 To register, patients are requested to email the Neaman Practice with their completed GMS1 New Patient Registration form (Part 1) and the New Patient Healthcheck Questionnaire form (Part 2) to: email@example.com.
 Please ensure you complete all sections of the form to avoid delay.

-If you are unable to access a computer to complete the forms, please contact our Reception Team who can post the forms to you.
+If you are unable to complete the forms due to a disability, please contact our Reception Team who can post the forms to you .
 You can also post the completed registration forms to: The Neaman Practice, 15 Half Moon Court, EC1A 7HF.

 To register your baby, please complete the GMS1 Patient Registration form (Part 1) and email: firstname.lastname@example.org with your discharge summary and birth certificate and a member of our admin will be in touch with further instructions.
 (Please note: all 6 weeks checks will be done at 8 weeks to align with the 8 week immunisation schedule.
 Postnatal checks will be carried out by a member of our clinical team, please call and ask for a telephone triage appointment.)